ef4/ember-react-example/README.md

 # Example: Invoking React Components from Ember

-This repo contains a runnable demo that show how to invoke a react component from an Ember app.
+This repo contains a runnable demo that shows how to invoke a react component from an Ember app.

 ## Run it